pwrtelegram/pwrtelegram/README.md

 * The PWRTelegram API proxies all requests sent to it to api.telegram.org (later will be called official telegram API), except for:

 * getUpdates requests.

-The response of these requests will be passed trough a piece of code that will filter out messages from @pwrtelegramAPI.
+The response of these requests will be passed trough a piece of code that will filter out messages from @pwrtelegramapi.

 * getFile requests.

-If a getFile request is made and the file ID points to a file which size is bigger than 20 MB and/or if you provide a (GET or POST) parameter with name ```store_on_pwrtelegram``` and value true the request is intercepted and the file is downloaded using the PWRTelegram API, else the request is forwarded to the official telegram API.
+If a getFile request is made and the file ID points to a file which size is bigger than 20 MB and/or if you provide a (GET or POST) parameter with name ```store_on_pwrtelegram``` and boolean value ```true``` the request is intercepted and the file is downloaded using the PWRTelegram API, else the request is forwarded to the official telegram API.
 The PWRTelegram API will then return a [File](https://core.telegram.org/bots/API#file) object.
 The file can be downloaded via the link ```https://api.pwrtelegram.xyz/file/bot<token>/<file_path>```.
-If the file was downloaded using the PWRTelegram API than you can use the following anonymus url: ```https://storage.pwrtelegram.xyz/<file_path>```.
+If the file was downloaded using the PWRTelegram API than you can use the following anonymous url: ```https://storage.pwrtelegram.xyz/<file_path>```.

 If the file was downloaded using the PWRTelegram API the download URL will be in the following format:
 ```